Admissions 101

 Arrange testing.

-Admissions testing is another part of the admissions process which you should not leave to the last minute.
-The testing which schools require at the various entry points varies.
-Normally independent schools use the SSAT or the ISEE.
-If you are applying to a Catholic high school, your child will have to take a standardized test customized to that school's needs.
-Common tests for Catholic high schools are COOP, HSPT and TACHS.
-Make sure that you understand which standardized tests schools on your short list require.
+Admissions testing is another part of the admissions process that you should not leave until the last minute.
+The testing that schools require at the various entry points varies.
+Normally, independent schools use the SSAT or the ISEE.
+If you apply to a Catholic high school, your child must take a standardized test customized to that school's needs.
+Common tests for Catholic high schools are COOP, HSPT, and TACHS.
+Ensure you understand which standardized tests schools on your short list require.
 Once you have that information, register your child for a test at a convenient date and location.
 Don't forget that if you live abroad and English is not your child's first language, you will also have to schedule her to take the TOEFL.

 Preparing carefully for any standardized test is essential, as this short video illustrates.